cake-contrib/Cake.EventLog/docfx/doc/intro.md

 ## Compatibility

 Since Mono does not currently support the `System.Diagnostics.EventLog` types, this addin is compatible with Windows only.
-Note that we will throw a `NotSupportedException` exception if not running on Windows, so it is recommended to use `WithCriteria` on any event logging tasks:
+Note that we will throw a `NotSupportedException` exception if not running on Windows, so it is recommended to use `WithCriteria` on any event logging tasks:

 ```csharp
 Task("WriteLogEntry")